 Despite challenges, decades of research repeatedly confirms that children who cannot remain with their parents thrive when raised by relatives and close family friends.
-Children in foster care with relatives have more stable and safe childhoods than children in foster care with non-relatives, with greater likelihood of having a permanent home.51 They experience fewer school changes,52 have better behavioral and mental health outcomes,53 and report that they "always felt loved."54 They are more likely to keep their connections to brothers and sisters, family and community, and their cultural identity.55 Moreover, children in foster care with relatives are less likely to re-enter the foster care system after returning to birth parents.56 If returning to parents is not possible, relatives are willing to adopt or become permanent guardians.57 In fact, 32 percent of all children adopted from foster care are adopted by relatives.58
+Children in foster care with relatives have more stable and safe childhoods than children in foster care with non-relatives, with greater likelihood of having a permanent home.
+They experience fewer school changes, have better behavioral and mental health outcomes, 63 and report that they "always felt loved."
+64 They are more likely to keep their connections to brothers and sisters, family and community, and their cultural identity.
+Moreover, children in foster care with relatives are less likely to re-enter the foster care system after returning to birth parents.
+If returning to parents is not possible, relatives are willing to adopt or become permanent guardians.
+In fact, 34 percent of all children adopted from foster care are adopted by relatives and 10 percent of all children who exit foster care exit to guardianship with relatives.

-In addition to the many benefits to children, relative caregivers report benefiting from providing this care, often citing an increased sense of purpose.59 Birth parents may also value that their children remain connected to family and friends.
+In addition to the many benefits to children, relative caregivers report benefiting from providing this care, often citing an increased sense of purpose.
+Birth parents may also value that their children remain connected to family and friends.
 "I feel blessed to have this boy in my life.
 He is a treasure, and most likely, I would not be here without him.
 He gave me something positive to focus on, rather than the heartaches and sadness and grief.
 I have a renewed sense of hope, that I'm doing something worthwhile."
-60